amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     and derives gravity discretization by the reserve shifting.
     The second option is based on the divergence formula.

-  * `"Newton correction`" [string] specifies a model for non-physical terms that must be added to the matrix.
-These terms represent Jacobian and are needed for the preconditioner.
+  * `"Newton correction`" [string] specifies a model for correction (non-physical) terms that must be added to the preconditioner.
+These terms approximate some Jacobian terms.
     Available options are `"true Jacobian`" and `"approximate Jacobian`".
     The FV scheme accepts only the first options.
 The othre schemes accept only the second option.

   * `"scaled constraint equation`" [bool] rescales flux continuity equations on mesh faces.